-Social / Occupational Health and Safety / Work-Related Injuries GRI 403-9 Quantify work-related injuries and calculate relevant ratios.
+Social / Occupational Health and Safety / Work-Related Injuries GRI 403-9

-Employees 2019 2018 2017 2016
+Employees 2020 2019 2018 2017

 Number of fatalities:

 Rate of fatalities: 0 0 0 0

 Number of high-consequence work-related injuries:

 Rate of high-consequence work-related injuries:

 Number of recordable work-related injuries:

-Rate of recordable work-related injuries: 0.24 0.26 0.25 0.29
+Rate of recordable work-related injuries: 0.14 0.24 0.26 0.25

 Number of hours worked:

-Main types of work-related injury: The main types of work-related injuries among IBM employees include (1) falls, (2) vehicular accidents, and (3) stepping on, striking against or struck by objects excluding falling objects.
+Main types of work-related injury: The main types of work-related injuries among IBM employees include (1) slips, trips and falls, (2) hearing loss, and (3) tools/machinery

-Non-Employees 2019 2018 2017 2016
+Non-Employees 2020 2019 2018 2017

 Number of fatalities:

 Rate of fatalities:

 Number of high-consequence work-related injuries:

 Rate of high-consequence work-related injuries:

 Number of recordable work-related injuries:

 Rate of recordable work-related injuries:

 Number of hours worked:

 Main types of work-related injury:

 Risks of high-consequence injury: Currently, severity is not a metric used in our reporting process; however, all reported cases follow a consistent process with the objective of helping restore the worker's health as soon as possible, preventing further occurrence, and supporting the worker to return safely back to work.

 Action to eliminate work-related hazards: Each year, IBM conducts a planning session collecting information from monitoring and measurement, audits, management reviews and inputs from workers.
 The data is analyzed for actual or potential risks from new and existing hazards.
-Risks are evaluated and the hierarchy controls applied for possible areas for improvement.
+Risks are evaluated and the hierarchy of controls applied for possible areas for improvement.
 Some risks, such as those from incidents from accidents and non-routine events, are addressed immediately for corrective action.
 Risks identifying trends related to incident statistics, and those with a potential for making significant or system-oriented improvements are evaluated for targeted objectives.
 Improvement opportunities for risks that need to be addressed are also identified during management reviews.
 Plans are then developed, and actionable steps taken and monitored throughout the year with progress reported during the next round of management reviews.
 Targeted objectives occur at the global and local level.

 Rates calculated based on 200,000 or 1,000,000 hours worked:

 200,000

 Exclusions: Data on work-related accidents among non-employee workers are not collected at the global level.
 If permissible, this information may be collected at a country level

 Contextual information: In alignment with ISO 45001: 2018, IBM classifies an accident as an incident where injury or ill health occurs.
 The responses in this disclosure include both injuries and illnesses.